-152 The Awash River basin, spanning 23 administrative zones, covers 10% of Ethiopia's area and 153 hosts about 17% of its population.
-In aggregate, the water available for use (including surface 154 water and groundwater) of the Awash river basin meets existing demand, with 4.9 billion m 155 available per year on average compared to an average annual demand of 2.8 billion m (Tiruneh 156 et al., 2013).
+The Awash River basin, spanning 23 administrative zones, covers 10% of Ethiopia's area and hosts about 17% of its population.
+In aggregate, the water available for use (including surface water and groundwater) of the Awash river basin meets existing demand, with 4.9 billion $m^3$ available per year on average compared to an average annual demand of 2.8 billion $m^3$ (Tiruneh et al., 2013).
 However, this availability is highly variable both temporally and spatially.
-Most 157 rainfall occurs between July and September and water availability during the dry season is on 158 average 28% lower than in the rainy season (Bekele et al., 2016).
-The lower reaches of the 159 Awash receive on average 27% to 45% of the rain that falls in the upstream basin areas and also 160 experience greater variability, as shown in Figure 1.
-The high spatial and temporal variability makes it difficult (and therefore economically costly) 161 162 for actors in the basin to plan investments that take advantage of the water when it is available.
-163 Furthermore, recurrent extreme wet and dry weather events challenge economic activities in the 164 basin.
-The large portion of rural poor engaged in rainfed agriculture in the drought-prone 165 marginal lands located in the middle and lower reaches of the basin suffer greatly from recurring 166 drought, which often make populations reliant on international food assistance for survival 167 (Edossa et al, 2010).
-168 The Awash Basin's economy is dominated by the agricultural and services sectors, with the latter 169 prevailing in the large urban center of Addis Ababa.
-Agriculture dominates water use (about 170 89% of total water use in the basin) and is expected to continue to be the basis for economic 171 growth in the coming years (Tiruneh et al., 2013).
-Crop production in particular is a major 172 component of the basin's economy and has seen rapid growth in recent years, with the value of 173 output expanding by 7.9% per year in real terms between 2004 and 2014.
-Data collected for this 174 study shows that as of 2012, the total irrigated area of the basin is less than 2% of the total area 175 under cultivation.
+Most rainfall occurs between July and September and water availability during the dry season is on average 28% lower than in the rainy season (Bekele et al., 2016).
+The lower reaches of the Awash receive on average 27% to 45% of the rain that falls in the upstream basin areas and also experience greater variability, as shown in Fig. 1.

-Figure 1.
+Fig. 1.
 Mean (left panel) and coefficient of variation (right panel) of monthly rainfall by administrative zone in the Awash basin (1979-2015).
 Rainfall data from the Global Precipitation Climatology Centre (Schneider et al., 2011).